The Small Stuff That Powers Big Days

 Conclusion

 Energy and focus aren’t just about macros, movement, or motivation.
-They’re powered by micronutrients — the small stuff that quietly keeps your body running.
-B-vitamins and minerals like magnesium and potassium help convert food into fuel, stabilise the nervous system, and support hydration and recovery at a cellular level.
+They’re supported by micronutrients — the small stuff that quietly keeps your body running.

 Works Cited